savaslabs/savaslabs.github.io/_posts/2017-02-14-rapid-mysql-imports-docker.md

 If you are using Docker for your development stack, then this is a compelling addition to your toolkit as it will impressively speed up MySQL imports and boost productivity.
 If you're not using Docker for development/testing, this alone isn't probably enough to sway you, but I hope it is a convincing demonstration of some of the exciting possibilities that are easily achieved with the Docker architecture.

 [^1]: Hat tip to [Tim Stallmann](/team/tim-stallmann/) for taking a proof of concept and incorporating it into a [real-world project](/work/hptn-case-study/), from which many of the code samples here are drawn.

+[^2]: It's worth noting that there are [cool projects out there](https://github.com/juampynr/syncdb) for doing parallel imports of a SQL dump file.